-Before the hearing, the school district must determine whether it is seeking detention or some other sanction and bring the appropriate proposed order:
+Before the hearing, the school district must determine whether it's seeking detention or some other sanction and bring the appropriate proposed order:

-- If the school district is seeking detention, it must prepare a proposed order imposing it (Attachment 13). - Otherwise, the school district must prepare proposed order imposing other sanctions (Attachment 12).
+- If the school district is seeking detention, it must prepare a proposed order to that effect (Attachment 13). - Otherwise, the school district must prepare proposed order imposing other sanctions (Attachment 12).